NWS predicts above-average winter temperatures

 “Your area does call for a shift in odds toward above average temperatures,” said Steinbugl.
 “It also shifts to above average precipitation, but that signal isn’t as strong.”

-Steinbugl said some areas might have seen the first flakes of the season from lake effect snow overnight Tuesday into Wednesday.
-He said that wouldn’t accumulate due to warm air still lingering, and that it’s difficult to tell when the first acclamation will occur.
+Steinbugl said the area could see its first snow flakes from lake effect snow overnight Tuesday into Wednesday, but that it won’t accumulate due to lingering warm air.

-He also said the region should be in a “dry pattern” over the next week, but that some precipitation is expected in mid-November.
+He also said the region should be in a “dry pattern” for the next week or so, but that some precipitation is expected in mid-November.